westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/general_info.md

 Alternatively one may use venv or virtualenv for your environment needs.

 ## Creating and monitoring jobs
+HPCs track the compute hours people use out of a pre-allocated amount.
+This means any serious compute (running models or analyzing results) will need to be done via the submission of a job.

 Most HPCs use a technology called slurm to manage any jobs (instances of compute you request).
 Below are some useful links, but also make sure to google "slurm + name of your hpc" because it may have minor differences between machines in terms of the settings available.

 [https://docs.nersc.gov/jobs/#submitting-jobs](https://docs.nersc.gov/jobs/#submitting-jobs)